 Pastor Lehman loves people and our people love him.
 His preaching is passionate, transparent, and relevant to the needs of our lives.
-Mrs. Alisha is warm and outgoing, and greatly loved by our people.
-Austin Hill, our pastoral intern, helps our pastor minister to the good people of Lighthouse.
+Mrs. Alisha is warm and outgoing and greatly loved by our people.
 Come and see why God has blessed and why they are more excited about the future to come.

 What we believe